timtadh/passmash/README.md

 Passmash produces a unique password for each site you use based on

-- The url (supplied as a commandline argument)
+- The url (supplied as a command line argument)
 - A password (supplied via an interactive prompt)
 - A keyfile (located at ~/.ssh/passmash.key)